 Fascicle 6 presents full details of seven different SAT solvers, ranging from simple algorithms suitable for small problems to state-of-the-art algorithms of industrial strength.
 Many other significant topics also arise in the course of the discussion, such as bounded model checking, the theory of traces, Las Vegas algorithms, phase changes in random processes, the efficient encoding of problems into conjunctive normal form, and the exploitation of global and local symmetries.
 More than 500 exercises are provided, arranged carefully for self-instruction, together with detailed answers.

 I still cling to a belief that these details are extremely instructive, and I'm uncomfortable with the prospect of printing a hardcopy edition with so many exercises unvetted.
-Thus I would like to enter here a plea for some readers to tell me explicitly, ``Dear Don, I have read exercise N and its answer very carefully, and I believe that it is 100% correct,'' where N is one of the following exercises in Volume 4 Fascicle 6:
+Thus I would like to enter here a plea for some readers to tell me explicitly, “Dear Don, I have read exercise N and its answer very carefully, and I believe that it is 100% correct,” where N is one of the following exercises in Volume 4 Fascicle 5:

 Remember that you don't have to work the exercise first.
 You're allowed to peek at the answer; in fact, you're even encouraged to do so.
-Please send success reports to the usual address for bug reports (firstname.lastname@example.org), if you have time to provide this extra help.
+Please send success reports to the usual address for bug reports (firstname.lastname@example.org).
 Thanks in advance!

 Although I must stay home most of the time and work on yet more books that I've promised to complete, I do occasionally get into speaking mode.
-Here is a current schedule of events that have been planned for this year so far:
+Nothing is scheduled yet before December, however, in view of the current pandemic.